Reducing domestic violence reoffending

 - improving the quality of Community Corrections supervision and increasing access to behaviour change programs such as the EQUIPS Domestic Abuse Program to treat and stop abusive behaviour

 - strengthening police capacity to identify and target serious repeat offenders as part of the statewide roll-out of NSW Police Force Suspect Target Management Plans (STMP) and the roll-out of specialist Domestic Violence High Risk Offender Teams

 - intervening earlier with new behaviour change programs for people on bail or remand, and new strategies to ensure people comply with Apprehended Domestic Violence Orders.

 The past 12 months have seen some promising changes in supporting victims and proactively targeting offenders of domestic violence.
-For example, in January 2017, the NSW Police Force launched the Northern Region Domestic Violence High Risk Offender Team.
+For example, in January 2018, the NSW Police Force launched the Western Region Domestic Violence High Risk Offender Team.
 There are now four teams currently operating in NSW.
 The team has been formed as a proactive response to known domestic violence offenders.